Exterior of a sphere

 ID:(11446, 0)

-Electric potential with spherical geometry, external
+Calculation of electric potential with spherical geometry, internal

 Equation